stefanlogue/meteor/README.md

 If you want to define a set of predefined scopes to select from rather than typing the scope, a `scopes` array can be added to your config:

+> [!WARNING]
+> Setting predefined scopes removes the ability to type the scope

 ```json
 {
   "scopes": [